Binz120/BeyondHD-Parser-CLI/README.md

 `-r` RESOLUTION, Filter by resolution in the format of '720p', '1080p

-`-x` TIME_OUT, Time out in seconds, default is 60T
+`-x` TIME_OUT, Time out in seconds, default is 60 seconds

 `-f` {dict,list,string,string_w_link}, Format to return results in